seeren/http/README.md

 ```php
 $Psr7Response = (new ClientRequest("GET", new Uri("http", "host"))->getResponse();
 ```
-Headers and body can be specified as in the example above for send a post request
+Headers and body can be specified at construction or after for send a post request
 ```php
 $Psr7Request = new ClientRequest(
     "POST",